I was 21 and didn’t know what I know now.

 You might also like: Bangkok Street Food That’ll Blow Your Mind (& Where To Find It!)

 I’m not against the open-minded attitude that Thailand has towards sex, I’m actually all for it.
 I can’t condone the Thai sex industry though because I believe it’s very much intertwined with sex trafficking.
-Separating the two could be possible (but not easy) and I’m all for the legalization of sex work in general, let’s protect our sex workers and give them rights.
-I mean we quit burning witches a century ago, maybe we could move on a bit in other areas too.
-I’ve been to the Crazy Horse in Vegas, the Moulin Rouge in Paris and a few other sexy (and sometimes sticky) establishments around the world.
-I love how embracing, if not flaunting, one’s sexuality can be empowering to women.
-After so many centuries of women’s sexuality being oppressed how could I not?
+Separating the two could be possible (but not easy) and I’m all for the legalization of sex work in general.

-What I do not love is a freak show.
-I do not want to watch someone’s mother, sister, child and simply a fellow human being, degrade themselves, not in any country, not ever.
+What I do not love is a freak show and I don’t want to watch someone’s mother, sister, child and simply a fellow human being, degrade themselves, not in any country, not ever.
 How do I know that Ping Pong Shows are degrading and not empowering to the women who participate in them?
 I don’t for sure, but I did look at their faces and they didn’t look empowered to me, not at all, that is all I can go on, that and my modicum of common sense.

 Know this, there is nothing sexy, titillating or even fun about a Ping Pong Show.
 The women who work in Ping Pong Shows simply don’t have a better option, or worse, a choice.
 Who wants to shoot ping pong balls and various other objects out of their va-jay-jay for crying out loud and who the hell, more to the point, would want to see that? (va-jay-jay was voted No 9 of worst vagina names ever btw, just so you know).